 - Anejaculation can also occur due to both anatomical nature of anomaly (imperforate anus, cloacalexstrophy) or associated with surgical procedures (bladder neck reconstruction, exstrophy/ epispadias repair) for correcting the defect.

 Depending upon the spinal injury level, patients with anejaculatory spinal cord injury can be helped in ejaculation by two processes.
 Penile Vibratory Stimulation is the simplest form of ejaculatory stimulation.
 Here, a high frequency and high amplitude vibrator is placed on penis for several minutes for achieving ejaculation.
 It helps in inducing ejaculation painlessly in a majority of patients along with the cord injuries above the T10 level.
 Men with low spinal cord lesions and who did not respond well to penile vibratory therapy can go for rectal probe electroejaculation procedure.
 The sperm retrieved with this method is sufficient to use for low levels of ART such as IUI.

 Blood in Ejaculate (Hematospermia)

 Thus, ejaculatory disorders need to be treated on time with proper treatment measures.
-It is highly recommended to consult your doctor, if you are facing any difficulties concerning ejaculation on a regular basis.
-This will help you to get treated successfully at the initial level of the disorder and normalize your life like before.
+It is highly recommended to consult a doctor if you are facing any difficulties concerning ejaculation on a regular basis.
+This will help you to get treated successfully at an initial level of the disorder and normalize your life like before.

 Leave a Comment